DuhaimeLab/VirusHostInteractionPredictor/README.md

 ## Requirements

 Before the tool can be used, you will need to:
 1. Create a virus and a host directory.
-Each fasta file should only represent 1 host/virus.
+The virus and host sequences need to be in separate folders.
+Each fasta file should only represent 1 host or virus.
 2. Run blastn between viruses and hosts.
 Also run CRISPRCasFinder on hosts sequences, then blastn between viruses and the spacers (output of CRISPRCasFinder).
-3. Create a conda environment named `vip` with the modules/packages that are in the `requirements.txt` file.
+3. Create a conda environment named `vhip` with the modules/packages that are in the `requirements.txt` file.

-An example test set is provided.
-For the example, the directories are already created (`/test_set`) and the blastn have already been computed.

-## To run the tool

-To showcase how this tool work, I made a file named `example.ipynb` to showcase the setup needed to run the tool.

-To use it for your own purposes, you will need to modify the user input code chunk.
+## Tutorial

+A tutorial is included in the `tutorials/` folder, with a test dataset.
+The test dataset include sequences for hosts, viruses, and the blastn files (viruses against spacers, and viruses against host sequences).